A Systematic Bias of Machine Learning Regression Models and Its Correction: an Application to Imaging-based Brain Age Prediction: Abstract

 \section{Abstract}

 Machine learning models for continuous outcomes often yield systematically biased predictions, particularly for values that largely deviate from the mean.
-Specifically, predictions for large-valued outcomes tend to be negatively biased, while those for small-valued outcomes are positively biased.
+Specifically, predictions for large-valued outcomes tend to be negatively biased (underestimating actual values), while those for small-valued outcomes are positively biased (overestimating actual values).
 We refer to this linear central tendency warped bias as the ``systematic bias of machine learning regression''.
-In this paper, we first demonstrate that this issue persists across various machine learning models, and then delve into its theoretical underpinnings.
-We propose a general constrained optimization approach designed to correct this bias and develop a computationally efficient algorithm to implement our method.
-Our simulation results indicate that our correction method effectively eliminates the bias from the predicted outcomes.
+In this paper, we first demonstrate that this systematic prediction bias persists across various machine learning regression models, and then delve into its theoretical underpinnings.
+To address this issue, we propose a general constrained optimization approach designed to correct this bias and develop computationally efficient implementation algorithms.
+Simulation results indicate that our correction method effectively eliminates the bias from the predicted outcomes.
 We apply the proposed approach to the prediction of brain age using neuroimaging data.
-In comparison to competing machine learning models, our method effectively addresses the longstanding issue of ``systematic bias of machine learning regression'' in neuroimaging-based brain age calculation, yielding unbiased predictions of brain age.
+In comparison to competing machine learning regression models, our method effectively addresses the longstanding issue of ``systematic bias of machine learning regression'' in neuroimaging-based brain age calculation, yielding unbiased predictions of brain age.